Skip to main content

 • SSH Open Marketplace

-The SSH Open Marketplace is a discovery portal which pools and contextualises resources for Social Sciences and Humanities research communities: tools, services, training materials, datasets, publications and workflows.
+The Social Sciences and Humanities Open Marketplace, built as part of the Social Sciences and Humanities Open Cloud project (SSHOC), is a discovery portal which pools and contextualises resources for Social Sciences and Humanities research communities: tools, services, training materials, datasets, publications and workflows.
+The Marketplace highlights and showcases solutions and research practices for every step of the SSH research data life cycle.

 • SSH Vocabulary Commons